primer/primer.style/docs/illustration-guidelines.md

 **Spacing**

-- The space between blocks should be on a `base-8` scale and have the same amount of space between on both sides.
-Please refer to [Primer: Spacing guidelines](https://styleguide.github.com/primer/support/spacing/) for more information.
+- The space between blocks should be on an 8-pixel scale and have the same amount of space between on both sides.
+Please refer to the [Primer CSS spacing guidelines](https://primer.style/css/support/spacing) for more information.